eudoxia0/eudoxia0.github.io/article/_posts/2023-06-02-sketch-post-orm.md

         - design a sane query language with sane syntax and type checking
         - make it feature-complete to native postgres
         - make it compile to efficient sql

+## Union Types

 - discriminated records
     - we need sum types
     - java has sum types now
     - the world needs sum types
     - humanity cannot survive this century without sum types

+## Stored Procedures

 - maybe we can use stored procedures

 # The Workflow